2024-foss4g-europe/2024-foss4g-europe.github.io/content/speaker-guidelines.md

 You can add both, files or URLs to presentations (e.g gh-pages hosted webpages).
 Please try to keep uploaded files less than 10MB in size.
 You can upload your presentation at any time up to 30 minutes before your session start.
-But please even if you really like living on the edge try not to leave it at the last minute.
-Things piling up somewhere there will not help the conference experience for all of us.
+But please even if you really like living on the edge try not to leave it to the last minute.
+Things piling up somewhere there will not help the conference experience for any of us.
 - NB!
 Academic track presenters!
 Please use general program submissions page also for Academic Track presentations.
 Let's collect presentations all under the same pretalx event so they are easily accessible from the unified schedule.